 In the chilli kitchen we have Dave our savoury Chilli Chef and Lucy and Elsa our sweet Chilli Chocolatiers.

 In the office we have Ben and Hugh answering your calls, taking orders and making sure everyone gets their Chilli Goodies on time and in one piece!

 In the warehouse we have Andy moving and shaking in the labelling and storage area.

 Outside we have Sally and Patrick nurturing the chilli plants, digging, weeding, feeding and hand picking the chilli fruits.

-In the Cafe and Shop we have Sara, Robyn, Katy, Alison and Georgie keeping us well fed with luscious lunches and scrummy cakes and coffees.
+In the Cafe and Shop we have Sara, Katy, Alison and Lottie keeping us well fed with luscious lunches and scrummy cakes and coffees.

 And finally, Phil and Pip who will be out-and-about manning our tasty Chilli Stalls, at markets and shows.